 Time seems to pass more quickly when you’re listening to music, audiobooks, or podcasts, making the workout more enjoyable and keeping you motivated for the duration of your run.

 Most running headphones have earbuds, but the styles differ when it comes to attaching the earbuds to your ears.

-In-ear: The earbuds on these headphones push into your ear.
+The earbuds on these headphones push into your ear.
 Friction holds them in place, so they usually come with rubber tips in different sizes to make sure that they fit your ears properly.
-It’s an extremely comfortable, lightweight headphone style, but some runners have issues with them falling out.
+It’s an extremely comfortable, lightweight headphone style that works particularly well for those who wear glasses, but some runners have issues with them falling out.